cryptNG/chainspeak/readme.md

 1. **Chat-First Experience**
    Interact with every supported blockchain using plain language—no wallet UIs, no confusing settings.
 2. **Multi-Chain Support**
    Ethereum, Flow, Hedera, RSK, Pyth oracle feeds, and more.
-ChainSpeak connects to each network behind the scenes.
+DeepThought connects to each network behind the scenes.
 3. **On-Chain Gaming**
    Play simple text-based RPGs or mini-games on Rootstock and other chains without leaving your chat.
 4. **Secure Delegation (Vision)**